Making Herbal Oil Infusions

 Cool hot oil infusion hack

-In his book Making Plant Medicine, Richo Cech offers an inexpensive “hack” to a crockpot with no warm setting or if you’d like more control over the heat settings.
+In his book Making Plant Medicine, Richo Cech offers a clever and inexpensive “hack” to a crockpot with no warm setting (on some crockpots, even “warm” is too hot) or if you’d like more control over the heat settings.
 His suggestion requires a bit of electric know-how, so have someone comfortable with wiring to do this for you.
-A basic dimmer switch from the hardware store can be wired into your crockpot plug and voila, a simple way to fine-tune your heat source beyond the basic “low,” “high” and “warm” settings.
-I have not tried this myself yet, but these inexpensive plugin dimmers should accomplish the same thing, minus the need for an electrician.
-You just need to be mindful that you don’t exceed the wattage limits — in this case 300W — which should accommodate most basic crockpots (but not an Instant Pot, which is considerably higher wattage).
+A basic dimmer switch from the hardware store can be hardwired into your crockpot plug and voila, a simple way to fine-tune your heat source beyond the basic “low,” “high” and “warm” settings.

 Water bath